FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

 ::

   import ParCorAna.UserG2 as UserG2
-  system_params['user_class'] = UserG2.UserG2
+  system_params['userClass'] = UserG2.G2atEnd

 The user_class is where users hook in their worker code.
-We will be using the example class in the ParCorAna package - UserG2 - which does a simplified version of the G2 calculation used in XCS.
+We will be using the example class in the ParCorAna package - G2atEnd does a simplified version of the G2 calculation used in XCS.

 User Color File